mannbro/HorsemanCMS/README.md

 # HorsemanCMS
 CMS System focusing on performance & scalability, security and user experience.

+HorsemanCMS is especially suited for creating corporate websites and wikis.

 *Key focus*
 * Don't try to do everything.
 Just include functionality that 80% of all websites need, and do it extremely well!